sdiehl/wiwinwlh/tutorial.md

 -- Generated ModIface and Generated Code loadModule :: (TypecheckedMod mod, GhcMonad m) => mod -> m mod
 ```

+The output of these functions consists of four main data structures:

+* ParsedModule
+* TypecheckedModule
+* DesugaredModule
+* CoreModule

+GHC itself can be used as a library just as any other library.
+The example below
+compiles a simple source module "B" that contains no code.

 ```haskell
 import GHC